bjornbasar/ian0583.github.io/README.md

 >
 >SHARING YOUR PERSONAL INFORMATION
 >
 >We share your Personal Information with third parties to help us use your Personal Information, as described above.
-For example, we use Shopify to power our online store--you can read more about how Shopify uses your Personal Information here:  https://www.shopify.com/legal/privacy.
-We also use Google Analytics to help us understand how our customers use the Site--you can read more about how Google uses your Personal Information here:  https://www.google.com/intl/en/policies/privacy/.
+We use Google Analytics to help us understand how our customers use the Site--you can read more about how Google uses your Personal Information here:  https://www.google.com/intl/en/policies/privacy/.
 You can also opt-out of Google Analytics here:  https://tools.google.com/dlpage/gaoptout.
 >
 >Finally, we may also share your Personal Information to comply with applicable laws and regulations, to respond to a subpoena, search warrant or other lawful request for information we receive, or to otherwise protect our rights.
 >